sidsurakanti/mnist-classification/README.md

 - [x] Visualize accuracy/loss
 - [X] Rebuild using Pytorch
 - [X] Add GUI to draw digits and classify in real-time
+- [X] Improve digit preprocessing for the HTML canvas
+- [ ] Dockerize model
 - [ ] Deploy online

-- [ ] Improve digit preprocessing for the HTML canvas
+## Contributing

+Pull requests are welcome!
+Feel free to open an issue or suggestion.